 What are the weight loss benefits?
-Chocolate helps with digestion, can slow down your benefits, and is loaded with heart-healthy arginine.
-One caution on arginine is that it can trigger cold-sores aka lip herpes.
+Chocolate helps digestion, can slow down your benefits, and is loaded with heart-healthy arginine.
+One caution on arginine is that it can trigger cold sores, aka lip herpes.

 13. Sweet Potato

-Are you looking for a filling food with a low-glycemic index and is high in fiber?
+Are you looking for a filling food with a low-glycemic index and high fiber?
 Look no further.
 The sweet potato is a great way to start your weight loss journey.

 Did you know sweet potatoes are about 80% water?
-One-cup will give you roughly 750mg of potassium, almost 5 grams of protein, and they are are also rich in vitamins A, B6, and C.
+One cup will give you roughly 750mg of potassium, almost 5 grams of protein, and they are also rich in vitamins A, B6, and C.

-There are books on the sweet potato diet you can look at.
+There are online books on the sweet potato diet you can look at.

 Sweet potato fries do not count towards weight loss efforts, unfortunately.

 However, baking them with a touch of olive oil and turmeric is phenomenal.